mcdexio/mcdex-references/en/perpetual.md

 ### Add Liquidity

-Anyone can add liquidity to the AMM’s liquidity pool and get shares of the pool.
+Anyone can add liquidity to the AMM's liquidity pool and get shares of the pool.
 To add liquidity, the trader calls the smart contract to do as follows:
 1. Send collateral tokens to the pool.
 Let c be the amount of the collateral tokens.
 2. Trade with the AMM as a short at the Mid Price x/y.
 The amount of the trade is calculated as follows: